Notes regarding analog equipment - shielding and earth

 Additional safety measures

-- For connected inductors and capacitors protective circuits/extinguishing equipment must be provided on the device side, in order to prevent voltage peaks as long the connected device does not already support such a performance.
+- For connected inductors and capacitors protective circuits/extinguishing equipment must be provided on the device side, in order to prevent voltage peaks, unless the connected device already has such a function.

 - Filter components against interference emission should be used if necessary, e.g. in the form of current-compensating chokes or toroidal core ferrites